netdata/learn/docs/cloud/war-rooms.md

 ## Available views in a War Room

-The default view for any War Room is the [Nodes view](/docs/cloud/visualize/nodes).
-The [Overview](/docs/cloud/visualize/overview) uses composite charts to display real-time metrics from every available node in a given War Room.
+The default view for any War Room is the [Overview](/docs/cloud/visualize/overview), which uses composite charts to display real-time metrics from every available node in a given War Room.
+The [Nodes view](/docs/cloud/visualize/nodes) helps you view key metrics and alarm status from all your nodes at a glance.
+Finally, use [Dashboards](/docs/cloud/visualize/dashboards) to build rich, targeted interfaces for your infrastructure using any number of charts from any number of nodes.

-You can create [new dashboards](/docs/cloud/visualize/dashboards) to create multi-node dashboards from any nodes you added to a War Room.

 To switch between views, use the [view dropdown](#view-dropdown).